Walkthrough#

 output = model.trace(<inputs>, trace=False)

-Just like we saved the output of the model as a whole, we can save the output of any of its submodules.
-We use normal Python attribute syntax.
-We can discover how to access them by name by printing out the model:
+Just like we saved the model’s final output, we can save the output of any of its submodules.
+Using normal Python attribute syntax, we can discover how to access them by name by printing out the model:

 [8]: